When "Good Enough" Feels Like Failure

 - Perfectionism kills happiness

 When you actually track this stuff (and I mean actually track it, not just feel guilty about it), you start to see patterns.
 Mine was presentations.
 I'd spend hours on slide transitions that people watched while checking their phones.
+And I only did that when I was already stressed about other things.

 Different Brains, Different Traps